gujh14/DC_with_DDI_SupCon/README.md

 ## Training
 To train new model, run bash scripts (```script_rw.sh``` and ```script_gnn.sh```).

-You can adjust the arguments as you wish.
+You need to adjust the arguments as you wish.

-(If using wandb), Use your own entity name and project name for arguments.
+(If using wandb), use your own wandb entity & project name for arguments.

 ## Embedding space visualization
 To visualize the embedding vectors of drug pairs, run ```visualization_embedding_space.ipynb```.